How do you determine how much time you need to build a piece of software?

 Estimate work up front, but please treat it like what it is: educated guesswork.

-In my next blog post (in another two weeks) I’ll go into some techniques I use for estimating Android/app projects specifically.
+In my next blog post I go into some techniques I use for estimating Android/app projects specifically.